 Private Placement.
 On June 10, 2014, we completed the private placement in which we sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share in transaction exempt from registration under the Securities Act.
 FBR Capital Markets & Co. acted as the initial purchaser/placement agent for the private placement.
-The net proceeds from the private placement, after deducting our offering expenses and the payment of initial purchaser/placement agent discount or placement fees, were approximately \$202,003,000.
-At the closing of the private placement, we placed approximately 96% of the proceeds from the private placement agent's discount and placement fees) in the PDV Investor Trust, a Delaware statutory trust pending the Spectrum Closing.
+The net proceeds from the private placement, after deducting our offering expenses and the payment of initial purchaser/placement agent discount or placement fees, were approximately \$202 million.
+At the closing of the private placement, we placed approximately 96% of the proceeds from the private placement (net of any initial purchaser's/placement agent's discount and placement fees) in the PDV Investor Trust, a Delaware statutory trust pending the Spectrum Closing.
 On September 15, 2014, we completed the Spectrum Closing and the proceeds held in the PDV Investor Trust were distributed to the Company.